zio/zio/microsite/src/main/tut/overview/effects.md

   console.putStrLn("Hello World")

   ```
-  And there is a new effect that you can describe using ZIO, which is Contextual effect.
+  And there is a new effect that you can describe using zio, which is Contextual effect.
-  Instead of using Final tagless you can define the environments that you’re going to use in an immutable data structure ZIO.
+  Instead of using Final tagless you can define the environments that you’re going to use in an immutable data structure ZIO